UK Ticket Contract

 See section 5.2.
 Should your needs change onboard contact Shipboard Sailor Services and we will make reasonable efforts to assist you at that time.

-Guests must be 21 years old to drink or possess alcoholic beverages when in the internal waters or territorial seas of the United States; otherwise a Guest must be 18.
-Guests are prohibited from bringing alcoholic beverages on board with the following exception: at the beginning of the Cruise during embarkation day Guests 21 years of age and older may bring in their carry-on baggage two 750 ml bottles of sealed/unopened wine or champagne per person.
+Guests must be 21 years old to drink or possess alcoholic beverages when in the internal waters or territorial seas of the United States; otherwise a Guest must be at least 18 years old.
+Guests are prohibited from bringing alcoholic beverages on board with the following exception: at the beginning of the Cruise during embarkation day Guests 21 years of age and older may bring in their carry-on baggage two 750 ml bottles of sealed/unopened wine or champagne per cabin.
 A $20 corkage fee (a charge exacted at a restaurant for every bottle of wine served that was not bought on the premises) per 750 ml bottle will be charged should Guests wish to consume their wine or champagne in a restaurant or bar.
 Guests are also prohibited from bringing water, sodas and other non-alcoholic beverages on board that are packaged in bottles.
 A small quantity of nonalcoholic beverages (i.e., sparkling water, sodas, juice, milk) packaged in cans or cartons may be brought on board on embarkation day, only if carried on in Guests’ hand baggage (not in checked baggage).
 A small quantity is considered a maximum of 12 sealed, unopened cans / cartons of 12 ounces each or less per person.
 No plastic containers are permitted.
 Any hard liquor, beer, other forms of alcoholic beverage, and non-alcoholic beverages, outside of the exceptions referenced to herein, are strictly prohibited in both carry-on and checked baggage.
 Such items will be confiscated and discarded and no compensation will be provided.
 Alcoholic beverages purchased in the Ship’s gift shops or at a port of call will be retained by Carrier until the end of the Cruise.
 Security may inspect containers (water bottles, soda bottles, mouthwash, luggage etc.) and will dispose of containers holding alcohol.
 Our Guest Conduct, Safety, & Security Policies may be enforced, up to and including disembarkation, if a Guest violates any alcohol policy.
 Guests under 21 are not permitted to possess alcohol at embarkation or disembarkation or in the United States’ territorial seas.
 If you violate any alcohol policies, (e.g., over consume, demonstrate irresponsible behaviour, or attempt to conceal alcoholic items at security and or luggage check points or any other time), you may be disembarked or not allowed to board, at your own expense, in accordance with our Guest Conduct, Safety, & Security Policies.
 We reserve the right to revoke or otherwise restrict drinking privileges of any Guest.
 Additional policies for groups are located in the respective group agreement and are enforced without exception.

 Our descriptions may refer to activities available in the ports you are visiting.
 We have no responsibility for any such activities, which are neither run, supervised nor controlled in any way by us.
 These activities are provided by local operators who are entirely independent of us.
 We facilitate your consideration of their offered activities as a convenience to you.
 They do not form any part of your contract with us even where we suggest particular operators/centres and/or assist you in booking such activities in any way unless they are expressly booked as part of your package holiday.
 Accordingly, we cannot accept any liability in relation to such activities and the acceptance of liability contained in section 5.7 of these Conditions of Carriage do not apply to them.
 We cannot guarantee accuracy at all times of information given in relation to such activities or about the resorts/area you are visiting generally (except where this concerns the services which will form part of your contract) or that any particular excursion or activity which does not form part of our contract will take place as these services are not under our control.
 If you feel that any of the activities mentioned, which are not part of our contract, are vital to the enjoyment of your holiday, write to us immediately and we will tell you the latest known situation.
 If we become aware of any material alterations to resorts/area information and or such outside activities which can reasonably be expected to affect your decision to book a holiday with us we will pass this information at the time of the booking.
 Special arrangements for those Guests with reduced mobility or disability may be available on certain shore excursions that have been risk assessed as suitable.
 For details including any cost consequences for making those special arrangements, please contact our Contact Us page or by telephone at with details of any special requirements.
 Where applicable, please also provide wheelchair/scooter dimensions, weight and battery type.
 Tours involving flights, special events, overland and hotel stays can result in costs to us and may be subject to a cancellation fee.